-Marketo Sending
+# Marketo Sending

-Finalize Your Marketo Automation Settings
+### Finalize Your Marketo Automation Settings <a href="#headline-60-20978" id="headline-60-20978"></a>

-Customize the Automation Level
+**Customize the Automation Settings**

-Either way you can choose the perfect level of automation while maintaining control over the actual sending process.
+Either way, you can choose the perfect level of automation while maintaining control over the actual sending process.

-Specify the Marketo Tags and Channel Settings
+#### **Specify the Marketo Tags and Channel Settings**

-These dropdown allow you to select your unique Tag and Channels.
+These dropdowns allow you to select your unique Tag and Channels.
 The number of dropdowns and options will vary based on how your Marketo account is setup.
 Every field is required as per your Marketo platform.

 **When these are filled in you are ready to Activate Campaign.**